 We advise that you have between 5 and 20 keywords per ad group.
 This way you achieve two things: the first to ensure your terms are related to the group’s theme.
 The second is making sure you have enough terms in the group to actually rank for.

 Good To Know: It is possible to rank for more than 20 keywords per ad group.
 However, make sure these keywords are definitely related and that you aren’t able to further categorise them.
 If you are, perfect, get re-grouping!

 By now, many businesses should be pretty familiar with Google AdWords and the Google Keyword Planner.
 Even if you aren’t creating a Google AdWords campaign, utilising the Keyword Planner is vital for building the best keyword list.

 Remember: Google is “full of ideas and wants to share them with you.”
 Don’t put yourself at a disadvantage by not making use of their tools.

-Building the best keywords list is all about making sure you are visible to your prospective customers.
+Building the best keyword list is all about making sure you are visible to your prospective customers.
 Sometimes the keywords you think they will find you from, don’t match the terms they are using to find your business.

-It’s time to put your new found knowledge into practice.
+It’s time to put your new-found knowledge into practice.
 Well, what are you waiting for?